 If you break down the mechanics of pointe work, the source of power stems from the feet.
 Foot and ankle strength is a pinnacle pre-requisite for any dancer transitioning from soft shoes to a pointe pair.
 Proper foot articulation is the base for all dancing, and this is developed by taking regular ballet classes.
 Remember, all those tendus and relevés at the barre are a part of the curriculum for a reason!

-For extra credit strength-builders, try a BLOCH Resistance Band.
+For extra credit strength-builders while you’re getting ready to go en pointe, try a BLOCH Resistance Band.
 Pointing and flexing through the elasticity of the band will build foot and ankle strength.
 Another simple but effective exercise is to pick up objects with your bare toes — try pencils or marbles.

 This will all happen as a result of showing up to class regularly, paired with repetition and hard work.
-Concentrate on proper alignment all the way from your pinky toes to the top of your head (at the barre and with centerwork for example) and you'll get there.
+While you’re preparing for pointe work, concentrate on proper alignment all the way from your pinky toes to the top of your head (at the barre and with center-work for example) and you'll get there.

 In the meantime, focus on your training and building strength, and avoid comparing your progress to that of your classmates.
 Before you know it you'll be ready and your teacher will deliver the exciting news you’ve been waiting for, that it’s time for you to purchase your first pair of pointe shoes!

-Once you've been given the green light to start pointe work, book your expert pointe shoe fitting at our BLOCH London store to find your perfect pointe shoe.
+Once you've been given the green light to start pointe work, book your expert pointe shoe fitting at your nearest BLOCH store to find your perfect pointe shoe.
 Shop our full range of pointe shoes now.